RetroDECK/ES-DE/THEMES-DEV.md

     - Point around which the image will be rotated.
     - Default is `0.5 0.5`
 * `path` - type: PATH
-    - Path to the image file.
+    - Explicit path to an image file.
 Most common extensions are supported (including .jpg, .png, and unanimated .gif).
+If `imageType` is also defined then this will take precedence as these two properties are not intended to be used together.
+If you need a fallback image in case of missing game media, use the `default` property instead.
 * `default` - type: PATH
     - Path to a default image file.
-The default image will be displayed when the selected game does not have an image of the type defined by the `imageType` property.
+The default image will be displayed when the selected game does not have an image of the type defined by the `imageType` property (i.e. this `default` property does nothing unless a valid `imageType` property has been set).
 It's also applied to any custom collection that does not contain any games when browsing the grouped custom collections system.
-* `tile` - type: BOOLEAN
-    - If true, the image will be tiled instead of stretched to fit its size.
-Useful for backgrounds.
 * `imageType` - type: STRING
     - This displays a game image of a certain media type.
-If no image of the requested type is found, the space will be left blank unless the `default` property has been set.
-If the imageType property is set to an invalid value, no image will be displayed even if a `default` property has been defined.
+Multiple types can be defined, in which case the entries should be delimited by commas or by whitespace characters (tabs, spaces or line breaks).
+The media will be searched for in the order that the entries have been defined.
+If no image is found, the space will be left blank unless the `default` property has been set.
+To use this property from the `system` view, you will first need to add a `gameselector` element.
-    - Possible values:
+    - Valid values:
     - `image` - This will look for a `miximage`, and if that is not found `screenshot` is tried next, then `titlescreen` and finally `cover`
     - `miximage` - This will look for a miximage.
     - `marquee` - This will look for a marquee (wheel) image.